A peek at some of the

 Set in a lovingly converted oast with charming exposed beams and peaceful views across rolling farmland, the Oast Studio offers a wonderful selection of craft workshops, including sewing, crochet, needle felting, basketry, paper flower making, painting and drawing, stained glass, lampshade making, enamelled jewellery and block printing.
 A a friendly and welcoming ambience, complete with freshly baked treats, is the perfect place to escape the everyday, unwind, and immerse yourself in creativity.

-Read the full article in the current issue of ingénu/e magazine here and for more information visit www.oaststudio.co.uk
+Read the full article in the Spring issue of ingénu/e magazine here and for more information visit www.oaststudio.co.uk

 pictured: felting workshop; the Oast Studio